One of the most perplexing questions a Christian and, to be sure, a Christian leader will face when it comes to risk is this:

 He put out one last call for giving and people…responded.

 They signed the deal.
-And recently I saw his amazing new facility that’s nearing completion.
+And I saw his amazing new facility that’s nearing completion.

 The Bible Sometimes Makes Things…Complicated